rahamxx/df_exps/exp1.md

 The **Raw (dd)** format is commonly used by modern forensic analysis tools.

-Features:

-* Does not contain headers.
-* Does not contain metadata.
-* Does not contain magic values.
-* Helps maintain spatial integrity.

----

 ## 🔹 SMART

 The **SMART** format is designed for Linux file systems.

-Features:

-* Stores disk images as pure bitstreams.
-* Supports optional compression.
-* Contains a standard header.
-* Includes sections containing data and comments.

----

 ## 🔹 E01

 **E01** is a proprietary forensic image format developed by EnCase.

-Features:

-* Supports compression.
-* Contains case information.
-* Includes acquisition details.
-* Contains an MD5 hash.
-* Can store examiner information.
-* Can include special notes.

 ---